-What happens to my complaint once I lodge my complaint with the FSPO?
+What happens to my complaint once I make my complaint to the FSPO?

 The FSPO will deal with the complaint either informally (using mediation) or formally.

-There is a standard complaint form that you must use to lodge your complaint with the FSPO.
+There is a standard complaint form that you must use to make your complaint with the FSPO.
 You can either complete the form online or you can download the complaint form (pdf) and send it by post.
 Information on the steps involved is available in a 3-step guide on how to complain to the FSPO.
 If your complaint is about a joint account or joint policy, all owners must make the complaint.

 You should enclose all relevant documents and correspondence (copies are sufficient).